islomar/Mastering-React-Test-Driven-Development-Second-Edition/MY_README.md

 ### Chapter 4: Test-Driving Data Input
 - https://github.com/PacktPublishing/Mastering-React-Test-Driven-Development-Second-Edition/tree/main/Chapter04
 - Always consider React warnings to be a test failure.
 Don’t proceed without first fixing any warnings.
+- React does some pretty clever stuff on top of the DOM’s usual event system.

 ### Chapter 5: TBD
 - TBD